alonmuroch/aVM/crates/bootloader/README.md

 - Provides hooks for precompiles and deterministic host functions.

 ### liba (Application Standard Library)
-- Derived from the existing `program` crate and tailored to aOS.
+- Derived from the existing `clibc` crate and tailored to aOS.
 - Offers ABI types, context helpers, and safe wrappers around syscalls exposed by the kernel.
 - Ships default modules for storage, logging/events, cross-program calls, and crypto utilities.